Single Use Plastics Bylaw #2019-10

 - Creation of a Development & Heritage Guide

-- Awaiting reporting on summer 2019 environmental investigations to understand next steps with respect to risk assessment work;
+- Determining next steps with respect to risk assessment work.

-- Detailed design to commence shortly, with construction anticipated to start Spring 2020, and lots available Summer 2020 (market value appraisals required to determine lot pricing).
+- Detailed design to commence shortly, with construction anticipated to start Spring 2021, and lots available Fall 2021 (market value appraisals required to determine lot pricing).

 Slinky West Design

-On December 3-5th, The City of Dawson and the Government of Yukon held a design charrette for the Slinky West area in order to determine future residential development of the area.
-The purpose of the charrette was to allow members of the community to collaborate at a high level on a vision for the area surrounding broad themes like housing, transportation, trails, parks and neighbourhood amenities.
+On December 3-5th 2019, The City of Dawson and the Government of Yukon held a design charrette for the Slinky West area to determine future residential development of the area.
+The purpose of the charrette was to allow members of the community to collaborate at a high level on a vision for the area surrounding broad themes like housing, transportation, trails, parks, and neighbourhood amenities.
 Please view the schedule, background report and appendices for more information.

 Please view the Charrette Record for the outcomes of this charrette including a summary of the charrette, results, deliverables, and next steps.

 A survey was circulated and open between January 2020 and June 2020.
 The purpose of the survey was to build upon the ideas generated in the charrette sessions and allow for more input from the broader community.

 The information obtained through the Slinky West Design Charrette will be used in the Dome Road master planning process.